10 Easy Nature-Inspired Self-Care Ideas

 Final Thoughts

-Self-care doesn’t have to be fancy.
-It might look like dirt on your hands, rain on your face, or silence in your ears.
-It might feel like peace after a storm.
+Self-care doesn’t have to be extravagant.
+Your self-care practices may include dirt under your fingernails, rain on your cheeks, or silence in your ears.
+It may feel like peace after a storm has passed.

-Take a small step today.
-Choose one idea and try it.
-Let nature remind you what it feels like to be calm, clear, and cared for.
+Take one small step today.
+Choose one of these ideas and try it.
+Let nature show you how it feels to calm, clear, and taken care of.

 Save the pin for later